 passed away at the end of December, 2010.

 His PRS guitars were, for the most part as far as I can tell, bought up by guys on the PRS online forums where he hung out.
 By September 2012 this guitar had gone back to the factory for a pickup replacement and returned sporting a new set of uncovered 59/09 humbuckers and a wiring change so that the pickups could operate in single-coil mode (coil split).

-By February 2013 the guitar was being sold by Martin Music in Memphis but before it left there it was autographed by Johnny Hiland himself during a PRS clinic.
-And somewhere along the way it was also autographed by Mr. PRS on the back of the headstock.
-Also somewhere along the way it lost its trem cover on the rear (or never had one) and then acquired one.
+By February 2013 the guitar was being sold by Martin Music in Memphis but before it left there it was autographed by Johnny Hiland as well as PRS himself during a PRS clinic.
+Also somewhere along the way it lost its trem cover on the rear (or never had one) and then reacquired one.
 I'm tempted to autograph it! ;)

 Not bad: a custom color PRS with all the autographs!